alexhaefner/SimpleAL/README.md

     [superView addConstraint:[NSLayoutConstraint constraintWithItem:subView attribute:NSLayoutAttributeLeft relatedBy:NSLayoutRelationGreaterThanOrEqualTo toItem:superView attribute:NSLayoutAttributeLeft multiplier:1.0 constant:10.0]];
     [superView addConstraint:[NSLayoutConstraint constraintWithItem:subView attribute:NSLayoutAttributeWidth relatedBy:NSLayoutRelationGreaterThanOrEqualTo toItem:superView attribute:NSLayoutAttributeWidth multiplier:2.0 constant:0.0]];

-**Creating constraints using the NSLayoutConstraint category**

-    The other way to use this library is to use the NSLayoutConstraint extensions that are made available through categories.
-Use this is for some reason you do not want to apply a constraint directly to a view.

 **Centering a view and top aligning it within the superview (10px offset on top).**

 Instead of: